Similarity Contrastive Estimation for Self-Supervised Soft Contrastive Learning: Abstract

 \section{Abstract}

 Contrastive representation learning has proven to be an effective self-supervised learning method.
-Most successful approaches are based on the Noise Contrastive Estimation (NCE) paradigm and consider different views of an instance as positives and other instances as noise that positives should be contrasted with.
-However, all instances in a dataset are drawn from the same distribution and share underlying semantic information that should not be considered as noise.
-We argue that a good data representation contains the relations, or semantic similarity, between the instances.
-Contrastive learning implicitly learns relations but considers the negatives as noise which is harmful to the quality of the learned relations and therefore the quality of the representation.
-To circumvent this issue we propose a novel formulation of contrastive learning using semantic similarity between instances called Similarity Contrastive Estimation (SCE).
-Our training objective can be considered as soft contrastive learning.
-Instead of hard classifying positives and negatives, we propose a continuous distribution to push or pull instances based on their semantic similarities.
-The target similarity distribution is computed from weak augmented instances and sharpened to eliminate irrelevant relations.
-Each weak augmented instance is paired with a strong augmented instance that contrasts its positive while maintaining the target similarity distribution.
-Experimental results show that our proposed SCE outperforms its baselines MoCov2 \cite{Chen2020a} and ReSSL \cite{Zheng2021} on various datasets and is competitive with state-of-the-art algorithms on the ImageNet linear evaluation protocol.
+Most successful approaches are based on Noise Contrastive Estimation (NCE) and use different views of an instance as positives that should be contrasted with other instances, called negatives, that are considered as noise.
+However, several instances in a dataset are drawn from the same distribution and share underlying semantic information.
+A good data representation should contain relations, or semantic similarity, between the instances.
+Contrastive learning implicitly learns relations but considering all negatives as noise harms the quality of the learned relations.
+To circumvent this issue, we propose a novel formulation of contrastive learning using semantic similarity between instances called Similarity Contrastive Estimation (SCE).
+Our training objective is a soft contrastive learning one.
+Instead of hard classifying positives and negatives, we estimate from one view of a batch a continuous distribution to push or pull instances based on their semantic similarities.
+This target similarity distribution is sharpened to eliminate noisy relations.
+The model predicts for each instance, from another view, the target distribution while contrasting its positive with negatives.
+Experimental results show that SCE is Top-1 on the ImageNet linear evaluation protocol at 100 pretraining epochs with $72.1\%$ accuracy and is competitive with state-of-the-art algorithms by reaching $75.4\%$ for 200 epochs with multi-crop.
+We also show that SCE is able to generalize to several tasks.
+Source code is available here: \href{https://github.com/CEA-LIST/SCE}{https://github.com/CEA-LIST/SCE}.